WallarooLabs/wally/book/metrics/metrics-ui.md

 ![Computation on Worker Table](/book/metrics/images/computation-on-worker-table.png)

-The only table on our page is our `Computation on Worker` table, which in this case is titled `Add 32 on Worker`.
-This table lists all of the workers which contribute to our `Add 32` computation.
+The only table on our page is our `Computation on Worker` table, which in this case is titled `CheckTransaction on Worker`.
+This table lists all of the workers which contribute to our `CheckTransaction` computation.
 Since we're only running a single worker for this application, we'll only see `Initializer` in this list.
 The stats reported in the Stats Overview Section for our `Computation Detailed Metrics` page are a direct aggregation of each element in the `Computations on Worker` table.
 Since we only have one worker we can note that the stats are exactly the same.

 ## Limitations